Finance graduate job application forms: what to expect

 The key thing to keep in mind when answering these questions is that the recruiters know you will have the internet at your disposal to answer them!
 That means your answers needs more than just facts and figures to separate you from the crowd.
 Take your time and really think about the questions, come up with your own opinions and support them with evidence.
-That is much more likely to impress than something that has been stripped and copied word-for-word from the FT or The Economist.
+That is much more likely to impress than something that has been stripped and copied word-for-word from The Financial Times or The Economist.

 What should I do before I send it off?

 Before you hit that magic send button, read and re-read your application.
 That may sound like obvious advice but with dozen of applications to fill in for the dozens of jobs you’re applying for, it’s easy to get lazy.